 What to Do After Receiving a Refusal Letter — Recovery Options

-Five recovery options after a refusal letter: (1) Administrative review — 14 / 28 days for caseworker error; (2) Statutory appeal to the First-tier Tribunal — 14 / 28 days where appeal rights apply (typically Article 8 cases); (3) Judicial review at the Upper Tribunal or High Court — 3 months for unlawful decisions; (4) Reconsideration — limited eligibility for new material evidence; (5) Fresh application — no deadline.
-The right choice depends on refusal grounds and case strength.
-For complex cases, professional legal advice is essential.
+Five recovery options after a refusal letter: (1) Administrative review — 14 / 28 days for caseworker error; (2) Statutory appeal to the First-tier Tribunal — 14 / 28 days for Article 8 cases; (3) Judicial review at the Upper Tribunal or High Court — 3 months for unlawful decisions; (4) Reconsideration — limited eligibility for new evidence; (5) Fresh application — no deadline.
+The right choice depends on refusal grounds and case strength; for complex cases, professional legal advice is essential.

-For the comprehensive refusal recovery framework, see our reapplication and refusal recovery options guide.
-For administrative review, see our administrative review guide.
-For judicial review, see judicial review through the Upper Tribunal or High Court.
-For reconsideration eligibility, see reconsideration application.
+For the comprehensive framework, see our reapplication and refusal recovery options guide.
+For administrative review, see our administrative review guide; for tribunal appeals, the First-tier Tribunal appeal process; for judicial review, judicial review through the Upper Tribunal or High Court; and for reconsideration eligibility, reconsideration application.

 Critical Deadlines from Refusal Letter Date